 As if it wasn’t bad enough that creditors harass you when you owe them money, now they’re harassing you in the midst of a bankruptcy filing.
 While these actions are definitely illegal, there are a few creditors that slip through the cracks and may not have received notice of your filing, but once they have been notified they should cease contact.
 What’s important to remember is that should a creditor choose to violate the law you do not have to put up with this illegal and disturbing behavior.

-- Contact your bankruptcy attorney.
+- Contact your Dallas bankruptcy attorney.
 Once you have collected correspondence and have written down the phone calls, it’s time to contact your bankruptcy attorney for assistance.
-Bring all of your evidence to your bankruptcy lawyer’s office and let them know that some creditors are still in contact with you.
+Bring all of your evidence to your bankruptcy lawyer’s office.
+Let them know that some creditors are still in contact with you.
 Your attorney will immediately notify the bankruptcy courts, and they will move to start legal proceedings against your creditors.